 Always ‘zoning out?’

 Those of us who experienced significant childhood trauma are at a far greater risk of developing the psychiatric condition known as DISSOCIATIVE DISORDER in adulthood than are the rest of the population.
-Indeed, I myself have personal experience of this condition, in the form of ‘zoning out’ at my first school, which I will briefly refer to shortly.

 Unfortunately, however, it often goes unidentified as it can, not infrequently, be misdiagnosed (most commonly as depression).